Nathaniel Tkacz: Research on Wikipedia

 Tkacz's research on Wikipedia has been influential in the fields of internet research and digital media studies.

 His monograph Wikipedia and the Politics of Openness (2015) has been cited in over 200 scholarly articles and books.
 In the book Tkacz argues that the openness of Wikipedia in allowing anybody to edit articles is countered by a "closure" where community debates determined what is excluded from the encyclopaedia.
 Two controversies are analysed: the deletion of an article about an artistic project, and the debate over whether to include images of Muhammed on Wikipedia.
 As Johan Söderberg wrote in a review of the book for the journal Science, Technology and Human Values, Tkacz's point is not that Wikipedia enthusiasts should be reprimanded for being insufficiently open.
 Tkacz's point is the opposite: openness always and inevitably presupposes closeness."
 In another review, Fabio Rojas notes that Tkacz contributes to institutional logic theory by developing the idea of forking in software development to apply to organisations.
 Rojas sees this combination of a cultural studies approach with organisational theory as being particularly useful.
 The book received a number of other positive reviews, including in Times Higher Education.

+Regarding the "Ignore all rules" policy, he writes that despite the policy, "ignoring the rules in Wikipedia is not an effective strategy if a contributor wants his or her contribution to stick".
+Tkacz goes on to say that "Wikipedia does have firm rules", but that they "are not fixed for all time".

 In 2021, Tkacz was awarded an Australian Research Council Discovery Grant with two collaborators: Heather Ford (the project leader) and Tamson Pietsch.
 The project is titled Wikipedia and the nation’s story: Towards equity in knowledge production, and aims to understand how Wikipedia "produces knowledge in its coverage of Australian historic events".
 The project is funded from 2022 through 2024.